Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

+= 2.3 =
+* Add option to not display markup in drop-down.
+* Add missing Author: tag.
+* Ensure documentation is clear that this works on "global" attributes.

 = 2.2 =
 * Fix Plugin name and Description.